starlake-ai/starlake/docs/docs/platform/databricks.md

 ---|---|---
 SL_METRICS_ACTIVE|true|Should we compute metrics set on individuals table columns at ingestion time SL_ROOT|/mnt/starlake-app/tmp/quickstart|This is a DBFS mounted directory (see below).
 It should reference the base directory where your starlake metadata is located
 SL_AUDIT_SINK_TYPE|BigQuerySink|Where to save audit logs.
 Here we decide to save it in BigQuery.
-Tos ave it as a hive table or file on the cloud storage, set it to FsSink
+To have it as a hive table or file on the cloud storage, set it to FsSink
 SL_FS|dbfs://|Filesystem.
 Always set it to DBFS in Databricks.
 SL_HIVE|true|Should we store the resulting parquet files as Databricks tables ?
-TEMPORARY_GCS_BUCKET|starlake-app|Bucket name where Google Cloud API store temporary files when saving data to BigQuery
+TEMPORARY_GCS_BUCKET|starlake-app|Bucket name where Google Cloud API store temporary files when saving data to BigQuery.
+Don't add this one if you're on Azure

 ## Mount DBFS